freemanlowell/keep_it_simple/README.md

 # Keep it simple

+## Task1
-Connect to the machine 10.10.X.X using SSH an log in.
+Start the machine, connect to 10.10.X.X using SSH an log in.

+## Task2
 First off lets see if there is anything interesting in the home directory;

     [monitor@simple ~]$ ls